 By choosing to provide for ourselves what we so desperately want in a beloved, we start to vibrate at a frequency which make us irresistible to the partner we want.

-Prioritising pleasure and dating ourselves
+To prioritising pleasure and dating myself

 This equally applies in the bedroom as it does to life more broadly.
 Knowing what brings you pleasure in the absence of a partner is crucial, because every single person you meet will meet you differently in this.
 When we don’t know what we want and desire, how can we communicate and honour this?

 I used to desire a relationship because I longed for the romance of novels and films.
 And because I associated romance with love, and love felt conditional, I would quickly relinquish my own desires in order to please them.

 But when I found out the definition of romance is “a feeling of excitement and mystery associated with love” I realised that I feel this most intensely when I am single!
 Playing in the pleasure of the unknown is what is ‘truly’ romantic for me, so this year will be all about dating and romancing myself.
 Think coffee dates, art galleries, book shops, the movies – with myself.

 Recent experiences have shown me that it is really easy to get swept up the connection for what it could be, rather than what it is.

 I am still going to date.
 But I am going to be prioritising my own energy and boundaries more than I have been up until now.
 But the focus will be on how I can be present and surrender to the connection in each moment, however it looks or feels.